Fordalex/sort-notes/readme.md

 #### Click and drag

 I need to add a click and drag feature to allow the user to rearrange their notes.

+## Bugs

+When adding data to the modal data the user can submit the form with no 'Note Style' selected.
+I'll need to use js to fix this.